knobs-dials/wolforward/README.md

 # wolforward

-Wake-on-LAN when you have more than one target in a network.
+Wake-on-LAN when you have more than one target in a network, and your router won't allow port forwards to the broadcast address.

 Was made for the case where:
 - online WOL tool sends WOL packet to my home IP, i.e. modem, via unicast
 - modem forwards port 7 and/or 9 to the single host with this service (still unicast)
 - this service broadcasts it on the subnet it sits on

+(Note: In general this can be done by telling your modem to forward these ports to your network's broadcast address, but there are a bunch that are too stupid to understand that)

 It can also be a standalone CLI wol-sending tool (unicast or local broadcast)